Airbus struggles to loosen Boeing's grip on Fortress Japan

-SINGAPORE/TOKYO Airbus appears to have been pushed back once again in landmark efforts to break Boeing Co's (BA.N) grip on Japan's two largest airlines, which need to buy billions of dollars worth of planes in the next decade.
+SINGAPORE/TOKYO, Sept 3 Airbus appears to have been pushed back once again in landmark efforts to break Boeing Co's grip on Japan's two largest airlines, which need to buy billions of dollars worth of planes in the next decade.

 This year, Airbus finally spied a breach in Boeing's Japanese fortress.